 This canvas hangs in my room and I am obsessed with it.
 To put this together, I went to AC Moore and bought a plain canvas and a black marker.
 I printed an outline of the US and held it up to the canvas, and while shining a light on it, I traced it with pencil.
 Then, I went over it in marker and found pictures from every state that I have visited so far.
 I used the shape of the state to cut the printed photos and glued them in place.
 Hopefully one day I am able to complete this after stepping foot in all 50 states!

-Travel Gift Idea: World Map & Canvas Pop
+Gifts For Travel Lovers: World Map & Canvas Pop

 When I was 16, I hung a world map in my room.
 I ordered my map from Etsy and was able to customize it- mine is grey and white and has the word “Wanderlust” written on it.
 The map came with colorful pins for me to mark places that I have visited.